bernhardhuber/tgftools/README.md

 mvn -DoutputType=tgf -DoutputFile=dependency_tree.tgf dependency:tree
 ```

-Next you can convert the convert the file dependency_tree.tgf using this
+Next you can convert the file dependency_tree.tgf using this
 command line tool, like

 ```